New Jersey Jackals: 2015

 Despite winning 4 of the franchise's first five trips to a league championship, the Jackals were winless in their last five.

 On July 17, 2015, the Jackals participated in the 1st ever Can-Am League Cooperstown Classic at Historic Doubleday Field in Cooperstown, NY.
-New Jersey defeated the host Rockland Boulders 9–1.
-Winning pitcher, Brian Ernst.
+New Jersey faced their rivals across the Hudson River, the Rockland Boulders by defeating them with a score of 9–1.

 Combining the regular & post seasons, NJ plays a team record 107 games in 2015.

 The Jackals total attendance in 2015 was 78,913.
 Averaging 1,578 per game.

 2016

 In the 2016 season, the Jackals finished in first place with a 62–38 record, which tied the team record for victories in a season.

-However, they lost in the opening round to the Ottawa Champions:
+However, they lost in the opening round of the playoffs to the Ottawa Champions, three games to one: